-Moreover, the proposed prohibition would substantially reduce the burden on the FHFA and FHFA employees to determine the scope of the prohibition for each employee.
-By promulgating a broad ban that excludes all securities owned, issued, guaranteed, securitized, or collateralized by the regulated entities, proposed § 9001.104(a) would substantially reduce the need for FHFA employees, the DAEO, and other agency ethics officials or counselors to determine the financial interests prohibited by each employee's duties.
-The proposed rule should be easier for FHFA to implement and for employees to follow.
+Moreover, the prohibition will substantially reduce the burden on FHFA and FHFA employees to determine the scope of the prohibition for each employee.
+By promulgating a broad ban that excludes all securities owned, issued, guaranteed, securitized, or collateralized by the regulated entities, § 9001.104(a) will substantially reduce the need for FHFA employees, the DAEO, and other agency ethics officials or counselors to determine the financial interests prohibited by each employee's duties.

-Proposed § 9001.104(b) also would attribute to an FHFA employee, or to the employee's spouse and minor children, securities he or she would be prohibited from holding directly by § 9001.104(a) that are held by certain described thirdparty entities.
+Section 9001.104(b) also attributes to an FHFA employee, or to the employee's spouse and minor children, securities he or she is prohibited from holding directly by § 9001.104(a) that are held by certain described third-party entities.

-Proposed § 9001.104(c) would permit an FHFA employee and the employee's spouse and minor children to own interests in publicly-traded or publiclyavailable diversified mutual or other collective diversified investment funds that contain within their portfolios interests that they would be prohibited from holding by proposed § 9001.104(c).
-Under this provision, ownership of such investment funds would be permitted as long as the employee or the employee's spouse or minor children do not have the ability to control the fund or its portfolio, and the fund does not have an objective or practice of concentrating its investments in securities of a regulated entity or the regulated entities generally, and less than 25 percent of the total holdings of the fund are comprised of securities owned, issued, guaranteed, securitized, or collateralized by one or more regulated entities.
+Section § 9001.104(c) permits an FHFA employee and the employee's spouse and minor children to own interests in publicly-traded or publiclyavailable diversified mutual or other collective diversified investment funds that contain within their portfolios interests that they are prohibited from holding by § 9001.104(c).
+Under this provision, ownership of such investment funds are permitted as long as the employee or the employee's spouse or minor children do not have the ability to control the fund or its portfolio, and the fund does not have an objective or practice of concentrating its investments in securities of a regulated entity or the regulated entities generally, and less than 25 percent of the total holdings of the fund are comprised of securities owned, issued, guaranteed, securitized, or collateralized by one or more regulated entities.

-This exception to proposed § 9001.104(a) reflects the view of FHFA that the prohibition on owning or controlling securities of the regulated entities should not be extended to publicly-traded or publicly-available mutual funds or other collective investment funds that are diversified and over which employees have no control, since it would be unreasonable to require employees to divest themselves of such mutual funds based on investment decisions in which they played no role.
-FHFA believes that allowing an FHFA employee and the employee's spouse and minor children to own interests in publicly-traded or publicly-available diversified mutual funds and collective investment funds would not endanger the impartiality or objectivity of FHFA, even if these funds held some limited interest in securities owned, issued, securitized, guaranteed, or collateralized by one or more of the regulated entities.
+This exception to § 9001.104(a) reflects the view of FHFA that the prohibition on owning or controlling securities of the regulated entities should not be extended to publiclytraded or publicly-available mutual funds or other collective investment funds that are diversified and over which employees have no control, since it would be unreasonable to require employees to divest themselves of such mutual funds based on investment decisions in which they played no role.
+FHFA believes that allowing an FHFA employee and the employee's spouse and minor children to own interests in publicly-traded or publicly-available diversified mutual funds and collective investment funds will not endanger the impartiality or objectivity of FHFA, even if these funds held some limited interest in securities owned, issued, securitized, guaranteed, or collateralized by one or more of the regulated entities.

-Proposed § 9001.104(d) would require new employees of FHFA, within 30 days of commencing employment, to provide to the DAEO in writing all financial interests acquired prior to the commencement of their employment with FHFA that they are prohibited from holding by § 9001.104(a).
-Employees would be required to divest such interests, within 90 days of the date reported, unless they receive a written waiver from the DAEO in accordance with § 9001.103.
-The proposed section would impose a similar reporting and divestiture requirement upon employees who acquire, without specific intent, financial interests prohibited by § 9001.104(a).
+Section 9001.104(d) requires employees of FHFA, within 30 calendar days commencement of employment, to report to the DAEO in writing all financial interests that they acquired prior or the commencement of their employment, and that they are prohibited from holding by § 9001.104(a).
+Employees are required to divest such interests, within 90 calendar days of the date reported, unless they receive a written waiver from the DAEO in accordance with § 9001.103.
+The section imposes a similar reporting and divestiture requirement upon employees who acquire, without specific intent, financial interests prohibited by § 9001.104(a).
+Section 9001.104(d) has been clarified to provide expressly that the reporting and divestiture requirements also apply to prohibited financial interests acquired prior to the effective date of this part.